AdobeStock_135310125-1

 Corrosion of steel is a serious threat to traditionally reinforced concrete elements.
-Of the different types of corrosion, pitting corrosion caused by saltwater chlorides is particularly problematic as these highly concentrated attacks are indiscernible until it's too late.
+Among the different types of corrosion, pitting corrosion caused by saltwater chlorides is particularly problematic, as these highly concentrated attacks are undetectable until it's too late.

 Chloride exposure increases the rate of steel degradation and consequently leads to substantial damage to structural integrity.

-This issue is particularly acute in coastal states due to the prevalence of salt water, demonstrated by the fact that 43,578 bridges are structurally deficient.
+This issue is particularly acute in coastal states, as evidenced by the prevalence of saltwater, with 43,578 bridges classified as structurally deficient.

-To effectively combat this widespread problem and ensure safer structures, it is a key national interest to engineer resilient materials for structural applications which can stand up better to harsh environments.
+To effectively combat this widespread problem and ensure safer structures, it is a key national interest to engineer resilient materials for structural applications that can better withstand harsh environments.

 Fiber Reinforced Polymer (FRP) rebars are quickly becoming the reinforcement of choice for a wide variety of applications in concrete.
-Through careful research and development, engineers have been able to take advantage of FRP materials' unique combination of corrosion resistance, lightweight, and consistency to implement them into their projects.
+Through careful research and development, engineers have leveraged the unique combination of FRP materials' corrosion resistance, lightweight, and consistency to incorporate them into their projects.

 Florida is Looking into Using Fiber Reinforced Plastic Rebars

-There is significant potential in the use of fiber-reinforced polymer rebars as an alternative material in lieu of traditional rebars.
-This is especially important for the Florida Department of Transportation's (FDOT) mission to create more resilient structures, especially those located in corrosive environments.
-Because FRP bars are corrosion resistant, they can better withstand environmental factors that present major structural issues.
+There is significant potential in using fiber-reinforced polymer rebars as an alternative to traditional rebars.
+This is especially important for the Florida Department of Transportation's (FDOT) mission to develop more resilient structures, particularly those in corrosive environments.
+Because FRP bars are corrosion-resistant, they can better withstand environmental factors that present major structural issues.
 However, there are some potential concerns.

 Florida Conducts a Comprehensive Study